IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Port all demos from vanilla JS to TypeScript.
  * Add a TouchHandler (such as the MouseHandler) to wrap AlloyFinger?
 Add this to the main demo to keep track of touch positions?
  * Listeners using Vertex.listeners.addDragStopListener() are not triggered on touch events.
- * IMPORTANT: replace Touchy by AlloyFinger also in the public main page.
  * Add a removeVertices() function (and use it in the threejs demo).
  * https://github.com/nilzona/path2d-polyfill
- * Implement 'S' and 's' and 'T' and 't' in the draw.svgPath(...) function.
+ * Implement a drawutils.svgPath(Array).
+Implement 'S' and 's' and 'T' and 't' in that draw.svgPath(...) function?
+ * Add two new classes EllipticSection and CircleSection.
+ * Extend the SVGBuilder with these new two classes then.
+ * Extend the demo 25 (multiple circle intersection): add SVG export.
+ * Research about categories for JSDoc (algorithms, datastructures, helpers).
+Think about a different generator or template.

 ### Todos for future Version 2
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.